negrinho/deep_architect/CONTRIBUTING.md

 functionality, but due to some reason, it is not fully functional or it has not been refactored well enough to be integrated as part of contrib.
 Unmaintained code will be moved to dev upon breakage.
-Code on dev should not be used directly, but it can serve as inspiration for additional functionality.
+Code on dev should not be used directly, but it can serve as inspiration and reference for additional functionality.

 <!-- How code evolves between the different folders. -->